CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.4 Samba.md

 ### 4.1 Literature

-Further information on threats and safety measures in the area of ​​"Samba" can be found in the following publications, among others:
+Further information on hazards and safety measures in the area of ​​"Samba" can be found in the following publications, among others:

 * #### [SAMBA] Samba